 For instance, All Allstate and other companies have mobile applications that record and transmit your motion, speed, and location.
 That information is being used to track your driving habits and adjust your insurance premiums.

-For the most part, your location information is transmitted through the GPS system in your phone, so it’s difficult to block.
+Mostly, your location information is transmitted through the GPS system in your phone, so it’s difficult to block.
 However, you can use your VPN to improve your privacy.
 You can prevent your identity, shopping habits, and other personal data from falling into the wrong hands.

 Do you remember the Facebook data scandal when Facebook gave Obama their entire user database to help him win the 2012 election?
 Then, in 2016, a third party downloaded a fraction of that information for use with the Trump campaign.